Higher rank antipodality

-One might wonder if the above construction can lead to a sequence of examples approaching, in an asymptotic sense, the upper bound given in the previous section.
-In other words, whether for any fixed $k$, there is a \emph{gap} between the bound
+One might wonder if the construction in the proof of Theorem~\ref{thm:combimpliesgeo} can lead to a sequence of examples approaching, in an asymptotic sense, the upper bound on $A(d,k)$.
+More specifically, whether for any fixed $k$, there is a \emph{gap} between the bound

 given by Theorem~\ref{thm:upperbound}, and the quantity